Main content | back to top

 Heavier than more than 300 Boeing 747 jumbo jets and 124 metres (406 feet) tall, Olympus is tethered with immensely strong mooring lines stretching thousands of metres down to the seabed.
 Combined future production from Olympus and the original Mars platform has the potential to reach an estimated 1 billion barrels of oil equivalent (boe).

-Tapping into reservoirs up to 6.5 km (four miles) below the sea’s surface requires human ingenuity and advanced technical expertise.
+Tapping into reservoirs up to 6.4 km (four miles) below the sea’s surface requires human ingenuity and advanced technical expertise.
 In the waters, fish, crab and coral thrive.
 Onshore, communities rely on the ocean for their livelihood.
-Bonga North West and Olympus makes use of existing infrastructure, limiting impact on the marine environment.
+Cardamom, Mars B and Bonga North West make use of existing infrastructure, limiting impact on the marine environment.